How to Petition for Superior Court Review: Administrative Decision Relating to Public Benefits

 You cannot put new evidence (facts) into the record except in a very few cases.
 Generally, the Judge reviews only testimony and documents filed in the administrative process.

 You can sometimes add new facts if you could not have discovered them earlier, or the judge or DSHS or HCA improperly kept the facts out of the record.
 If important facts are missing, the court can "remand" (send back) the case to get those facts.
 For more information on new evidence, see RCW 34.05.562.

 *If you are arguing that a DSHS or HCA rule is invalid (no good), you must prove specific reasons for that.
 See RCW 34.05.570 (2).

 The burden is on you to prove your case.
 The court will change the decision for limited reasons only.
 Those reasons are in section 6 of the attached Petition for Review form and in RCW 34.05.570 (3).

 The Petition must have the following information.
 We included some of this information on the attached Petition form:

 In the caption, you must check the box showing whether you must pay a filing fee in this case.
 (See "Does it Cost Anything to File the Petition," below.)

 Your name and mailing address.

-The name and mailing address of the agency whose decision you disagree with (already printed on the attached form).
+The name and mailing address of the agency whose decision you disagree with.

 A statement identifying the decision you are appealing by agency (DSHS or HCA), type (usually "Final Order"), issuing agency ("Board of Appeals" or "Office of Administrative Hearings)," the date the agency issued it, and the docket number (the number on the upper right-hand side of the first page of the order).